Origin and Fact About Indian Rugs & Carpets

 Which place is famous for carpets in India?

 Jaipur and Bhadohi are both famous places for carpets in India.
 Bhadohi is known for its hand-woven carpets, while Jaipur is famous for its traditional block-printed textiles and handmade rugs.
-Both places have a rich history of carpet-making and are popular destinations for tourists seeking unique and high-quality carpets.
+Both places have a rich carpet-making history and are popular destinations for tourists seeking unique and high-quality carpets.

 What are rugs made in India called?